SHOP COURSES

 Spirit Host: 170 points

-Normally they wouldn’t hit too hard, but their triple, Frightful Touch, allows every hit to be treated like a critical.
+Normally they wouldn’t hit too hard, but their triple, Frightful Touch, allows every hit to be treated like a critical and adds an extra attack, bringing them to 7 per action!

 Chainghast: 130 points